robenkleene/design-references/houdini/houdini.md

 ## Mouse

-- right-click "Show Node Information..." is similar to middle-click and hold.
+- Right-click "Show Node Information..." is similar to middle-click and hold.

 ### Ladder